By Dwight Gilbert Jones – Poort Design

 But I wondered if Alexa would cut out the Bluetooth feed if I interrupted things with a query, as the toggling back and forth with Bluetooth would soon become tiresome.
 Nope, she answered knowledge questions as an overlay on top of the music, which impressed me mightily, and true to her bargain, was still my Bluetooth buddy the next day.
 She only cashed out when you ask her to load 3rd party feeds like news summaries, which is fair enough.
 Turns out you just have to say Alexa, connect/disconnect to my iPad and she follows through to continue.

 As a network designer I believe this level of connectivity will have profound implications for the smart home industry.
 Poort makes an enclosure for any 9.7″ iPad that mounts it over kitchen outlets, hiding all the cables and the outlet itself.
 If there is an Echo in that kitchen as well, you can assemble a root network that unites the iPad’s video streaming, independent Web browser, and file system with everything Alexa can do – with strong audio – a superset of functions that neither device can achieve on its own.

 Scaling & Cost

-The cost in my case would be $99 for the Echo, $49 for the Poort kit and a legacy iPad Air or later.
-I also have a 9.7 iPad Pro but don’t see much benefit in dedicating that one, unless it’s as a industrial controller – a fixed iPad is an intriguing instrument with its ultimate uses stilling being explored.
-Still, I can imagine linking it to a Google Max speaker if wealth overtakes me and I feel a need to fry an egg on a speaker.
+The cost in my case would be $99 for the Echo, $49 for the Poort kit with a legacy iPad Air or later.
+I also have a 9.7 iPad Pro but don’t see much benefit in dedicating that one, unless it’s as an industrial controller – a fixed iPad is an intriguing instrument with its ultimate uses still being explored.
+I can imagine linking it to a Google Max speaker if wealth overtakes me, and I feel a need to fry an egg on a speaker.

 In the meantime, I am most grateful to Alexa for her hybrid support of my old ‘Pad – the two look like they’ll be teaching me French for some years to come, while I do some home cookin’.